 - All food in our Muslim Tours is strictly Halal.

-- According to the new regulations, registry of entrance to Israel both at the Allenby/King Hussein Bridge and at the Ben Gurion Intl.
-Airport is computerized, so you don’t have to worry about stamp in your passport.
+- According to the new regulations, registry of the entrance to Israel both at the Allenby/King Hussein Bridge and at the Ben Gurion Intl.
+The airport is computerized, so you don’t have to worry about stamp in your passport.

 - Visa Regulations: Most Western nationalities do not require a tourist visa to Israel.
 Our office can apply for a tourist visa for Malaysian, Indonesian, Indian, Kenyan and other nationalities if you book a tour with at least 5 participants.